Travel guide

 Photo: Gu Bra · Pexels

-How much data you'll use while skiing
+How much data will you use while skiing?

 Good news for your wallet: skiing consumes little data.
-You spend the day in the snow, not watching series, and the apps you'll use (resort map, group WhatsApp, a few photos or short videos) consume little.
-A modest plan will easily last a weekend or a white week.
+You spend the day in the snow, not watching series, and the apps you'll use (resort map, group WhatsApp, a few short photos or videos) consume little.
+A modest plan is more than enough for a weekend or a white week.

-• Ski weekend (2-3 days): 1-3 GB is more than enough.
+• Ski weekend (2-3 days): 1-3 GB is plenty.

 • White week (6-8 days): 3-5 GB covers normal use with photos and messaging.